Relative stable pairs and a non-Calabi-Yau wall crossing: The BS/ PT correspondence

 over $\mathbb{A}^1_{\mathbb{C}}$.
 For $t\neq 0,$ the fiber is the original contraction $f: Y\to X$.
 For $t=0$, the fiber is The map $\text{Bl}_CY\xrightarrow{\sim} \text{Bl}_pX$ is an isomorphism, and the map is the contraction of the zero section $C$.

-All insertions are in $f^*H_2(X,\mathbb{Z})$.
+Let $p: \text{Bl}_{p\times 0}(X\times \mathbb{A}^1_{\mathbb{C}})\to X$ be the natural projection.
+The insertions are in $\widetilde{f}^*p^*H^i(X,\mathbb{Z})$.
+We may assume that the insertions are in degree $i>0$.
 When using the degeneration formulas for PT or BS invariants for the family \eqref{fami}, there will be no insertions in the $\mathbb{P}$ factors.
-By the degeneration formula for PT invariants, see Subsection \ref{pt}, we have that where the sum is after all splittings of the curve class $\beta_1+\beta_2=\beta$ and after all cohomologically weighted partitions $\eta$.
-By the degeneration formula for BS invariants, see Theorem \ref{degen}, we have that where once again the sum is after all splittings of the curve class $\beta_1+\beta_2=\beta$ and after all cohomologically weighted partitions $\eta$.
-The decompositions \eqref{degPT} and \eqref{degBS} together with the Claims \eqref{releq} and \eqref{llpt} imply Theorem \ref{thm2}. \end{proof}
+Indeed, the cohomology of $H^\cdot(\mathbb{P})$ is generated by $[C]$ and $h$, and these classes do not intersect classes in $X$ of positive codimension.
+By the degeneration formula for PT invariants, see Subsection \ref{pt}, we have that where the sum is over all splittings of the curve class $\beta_1+\beta_2=\beta$ and over all cohomologically weighted partitions $\eta$.
+By the degeneration formula for BS invariants, see Theorem \ref{degen}, we have that where once again the sum is over all splittings of the curve class $\beta_1+\beta_2=\beta$ and over all cohomologically weighted partitions $\eta$.
+The decompositions \eqref{degPT} and \eqref{degBS} together with the Proposition \ref{releq} and Claim \eqref{llpt} imply Theorem \ref{thm2}. \end{proof}